About Me

 I was born in Scotland and relocated to Australia aged seventeen.
 I completed my undergraduate degree at The University of Melbourne, with a major in Media & Communications.
 After working in this field, I realised that my passion lies in mental health education and decided to enrol in a Master’s in Psychology.
 I completed my MSc at The University of Westminster in London.

-During the pandemic, I relocated to the Netherlands where my parents had been living for several years.
-I am now settled in Rotterdam and am part of a close-knit queer community.
-I joined the organisation Queer Rotterdam, a non-profit that aims to connect, support and empower local LGTQIA+ people.
+During the pandemic, I relocated to the Netherlands where I am now settled with my partner.
+I found home in a close-knit queer community: joining Queer Rotterdam, a non-profit that aims to connect, support and empower local LGTQIA+ people.
 It was here that I organised my first workshop about accessing mental health support and after receiving great feedback, I was motivated to create more.

 My workshops are suitable for students, employees and members of community groups, amongst others.
 My primary focus is to foster community support and resource-sharing, regardless of participants’ age, gender and background.
 I believe that there needs to be a shift towards collective care rather than a sole emphasis on individual therapy, especially in a time where these systems are overwhelmed.